 Frequently Asked Questions - Pros And Cons Of Collision Insurance

-Collision Insurance is the type of insurance that will cover damages to your own vehicle after an accident.
-In the state of Florida, it is considered optional coverage insurance, unless, you lease or finance your car, then it is typically required by the financial lender.
+Collision Insurance is the type of insurance that will cover damages to your vehicle after an accident.
+In Florida, it is considered optional coverage insurance unless you lease or finance your car; then, it is typically required by the financial lender.

 Why should you get collision coverage?

-- If you are involved in a car accident, collision insurance will cover to get your vehicle fix.
+- If you are involved in a car accident, collision insurance will cover getting your vehicle fixed.

-- If you are in a single-car accident, it will cover your vehicle and any other object you hit such as fence, house, utility poles, lamp posts, tree, mailbox, guard rail, and street signs.
+- If you are in a single-car accident, it will cover your vehicle and any other object you hit, such as a fence, house, utility poles, lamp posts, tree, mailbox, guard rail, and street signs.

 - You are covered regardless of who is at fault for the accident.

 - This type of insurance will cover you if you are in a hit-and-run.

 - It will cover you if you are in a rollover accident.

 - It will also cover you if another driver hits your car and he/she does not have enough insurance to pay for the property damage.